BAA-Studios/CastFORM/README.md

     - The location of the button differs depending on IntelliJ version
     - For IntelliJ 2022.3 click here:
     ![illustration of where to click](https://i.imgur.com/0FGpLNN.png)

+### Internal Package API
+API docs for the business logic are included as static HTML files in the repository.
+After cloning the repository, navigate to the respective package to open them:
+- `packages/deck_string_parser/doc/api/index.html`
+- `packages/pokemon_pdf_builder/doc/api/index.html`

 ### Build Instructions
 1. Run `flutter build windows`